scoulet/knowledge-base/digital_palace/TIL/2025-07-29 Optimize S3 Copy using parallelisation.md

 - Doesn't expose low-level retries, logging, or file-specific error handling.

 ## 💡 Solution / Snippet
-> Show the solution in action with minimal code.

 In **Scala**, the solution uses:
 - `TransferManager` from AWS SDK